 Your mom calls every week asking about tickets.
 Dad has started googling "weather in California in May."
-They want to see where you live, meet your friends, maybe hold their grandchild.
-It should be straightforward — but for Indian parents, it often isn't.
+They want to see where you live, meet your friends, hold their grandchild.
+Simple, right?

 Help your parents practice before their interview